mooreds/docs-1/getting-started-with-tql.md

 ### Expand by

 Expand by syntax can be used to expand arrays.
-It is not standard SQL, but can be very useful when working with JSON data.
+It is not standard SQL, but is very useful when working with JSON data.

 Let's say you're working with data of the form: